anet-be/mlua/README.md

 ## Versions & Acknowledgements

-MLua requires Lua version 5.2 or higher and ydb 1.34 or higher.
-Older Lua versions may work but are untested and would have to be built manually since the MLua Makefile does not know how to build them.
+MLua requires ydb 1.34 or higher.
+For Lua version compatibility see [README-compatibility](README-compatibility.md).

 MLua's primary author is Berwyn Hoyt.
 MLua incorporates [lua-yottadb](https://github.com/orbitalquark/lua-yottadb/) by [Mitchell](https://github.com/orbitalquark), which is based heavily on [YDBPython](https://gitlab.com/YottaDB/Lang/YDBPython).
 Both were sponsored by, and are copyright © 2022, [University of Antwerp Library](https://www.uantwerpen.be/en/library/).
 They are provided under the same license as YottaDB: the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.txt).